matze-dd/Tex2txt/README.md

 Since creation of new empty lines may break the text flow, we avoid it with a simple scheme.
-Whenever a LaTeX macro is expanded or an environment frame is deleted, a special mark is left in the text string.
+Whenever a LaTeX macro is expanded or an environment frame is deleted, the mark from variable mark\_deleted is left in the text string.
 At the very end, these marks are deleted, and lines only consisting of space and such marks are removed completely.
 This also means that initially blank lines remain in the text (except